-If so, it is very likely that the house will suffer serious flood-related water damage again in the future.
-When your water damage is significant and the cause of costly repairs, your only option may be to pursue litigation to hold the seller financially responsible.
-Either way, you should never buy a home that hasn't been repaired if there is still water damage.
+If your water damage is significant and the cause of costly repairs, your only option may be to pursue litigation to hold the seller financially responsible.
+You should never buy a home that hasn't been repaired if there is still water damage.
 But if water damage is minimal and the solution to prevent future damage is a simple adjustment of the downspout to keep water away from the foundation, then it's best to let it go without any action beyond a demand letter.
 Knowing more about water damage and how much it could cost you can help you make an informed decision about whether or not to buy a property.